allenai/allennlp-models/README.md

 pip install -r dev-requirements.txt
 ```

 Both `allennlp` and `allennlp-models` are developed and tested side-by-side, so they should be kept up-to-date with each other.
-If you look at the GitHub Actions [workflow for allennlp-models](https://github.com/allenai/allennlp-models/actions), it's always tested against the master branch of allennlp.
-Similarly, allennlp is always tested against the master branch of allennlp-models.
+If you look at the GitHub Actions [workflow for `allennlp-models`](https://github.com/allenai/allennlp-models/actions), it's always tested against the master branch of `allennlp`.
+Similarly, `allennlp` is always tested against the master branch of `allennlp-models`.